sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/09_image_processing.md

 Click `Add Images`

-Select ALL images taken in your drone flight
+Select ALL images taken in your drone flight, the Mavic 3 E automatically makes folders on the SD card for each flight with the time, date and flight number.

 <img align="center" src="../images/drone/pix4d_addimages.png" hspace="15" vspace="10" width="600">